stephensxu/simple-servers/README.md

 2. Open a Terminal and clone this repository to your local computer
 2. Navigate to the repository on your local computer
 3. Open the repository in Sublime Text

+Make sure you read the [Iterations section](https://github.com/codeunion/simple-servers/wiki/Iterations) on the wiki.